jonasbn/dstserver-website/blog/2022-09-19-fundraising/index.md

 #### Gift code

-Give gift codes to users after they share the site or do survey.
+Give gift codes to users after they share the site or do a survey.

 #### Referral links